 I thought it was pretty cool and it dwelled on my mind for months after that.
 During the holiday season of 2020 I ran across a news article about Fully who makes pretty awesome office furniture of all types.
 One of the things they make is the Jarvis standing desk and it was one sale.

 So, I went to their website and customized my ideal desk within a reasonable price and the size I needed.

-You can get the same desk I purchased on Amazon which is the Fully Jarvis 48″ standing desk with a bamboo top and black stand and brackets (very slick).
+The desk is the Fully Jarvis 48″ standing desk with a bamboo top and black stand and brackets (very slick).

 Check mine out in action…

 I sped it up a bit so you don’t have to wait but you get the idea.

 I have it programmed with three positions and have a fourth available.
 My postings are

 - Recording (all the way to the top!)

 The surface area of the 46″ version is plenty enough for me and of course my plant too which is essential to work from home sanity.
 I’m pretty lucky I have my entire family at home too, though, so I don’t get very lonely.